VivekAttri01/Topsis-Vivek-102203871/README.md

 - Allows specifying weights and impacts for decision criteria.
 - Outputs the Topsis score and rank for each alternative.

+# Reference Link
+You can find the package on PyPI: [Topsis-Vivek-102203871 on PyPI](https://pypi.org/project/Topsis-Vivek-102203871/)

 ## Installation

 To install the package, use `pip` (Python package manager).
 Run the following command in your terminal: